nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 The .dae model contains only camera position/orientation so you has to provide focal length manually.
 Both methods work fine but .xml requre less manual setup

-### Workflow
+### Camera import workflow with .XML
 At Photo Scan:

-- export cameras to .XML (File->Export->Export cameras) or model to .DAE (File->Export->Export model)
+- export cameras to .XML
-- if using .DAE: get adjusted camera focal length: Tools -> Camera Calibration -> "Adjusted" tab

 - export undistorted images: Export -> Undistort Photos, filename template {camera}.{fileext}

 At Blender:

-- for .XML: "Photo Reconstruction" panel -> Import camera.
-Choose .xml file, press "Load cameras"
+- Open "Photo Reconstruction" panel -> Import camera.
+Choose .xml file, press "Load Cameras"
-- for .DAE: import model containig cameras (Axis orientations: Y forward, Z up)

-- At "Photo Reconstruction" panel -> "Load Images" select folder with saved undistorted photos
+- Open "Photo Reconstruction" panel -> Load Images.
+Select folder with saved undistorted photos, press "Load Images"
-- For .DAE: set focal length field
-- select cameras you wish to load images for or clear "Selected only" box to use all cameras
-- if you wish to force cameras to update check "Reload images" otherwise only missing images will be loaded
-- click "Load Cameras" button

 ** "Photo Reconstruction" panel is located at the rigth side of 3D view (can be folded under [<] thing)

+### Photos orientation
+If your photo set contain both vertical and horisontal captured photos it can be convenient to rotate such cameras to preserve general scene orientation on screen.
+Use "Rotate image" section of "Import Camera/Image" tools to adjust image rotation.
+This effect is achieved by rotating both camera and image.
+But this also require to adjust render area for such rotated cameras.
+If camera sensor/image does not fit scene try to use "Navigation" panel->"Refresh" button

 ## Navigation
 ![Navigation panel](https://raw.githubusercontent.com/nightgryphon/Blender_Photo_Reconstruction_Tools/master/doc/NavPanel.png)

-Navigate through cameras with Ctrl-Left / Ctrl-Right
+- Navigate through cameras with Ctrl-Left / Ctrl-Right
+- Toggle photo visibility with Ctrl-Down
+- Toggle imported mesh visibility with Ctrl-Up ("mesh1")

 ### Alpha
 Change photo transparency